David Rubenstein: American historic sites and national monuments

+In 2014, Rubenstein donated $12 million towards the refurbishment of Arlington House at Arlington National Cemetery.
+The work was completed in 2021.
+He supported legislation to remove Robert E. Lee's name from the building (which is formally known as “Arlington House, The Robert E. Lee Memorial").

+In 2012, Rubenstein donated $7.5 million towards the repair of the Washington Monument, which had been damaged in an earthquake the previous year; he later donated another $3 million to refurbish the Monument’s elevator.

-On February 15, 2016, Presidents' Day, Rubenstein presented a gift of $18.5 million to the National Park Foundation to expand educational resources, foster public access, and repair and restore the Lincoln Memorial on the National Mall in Washington, DC.
+On Presidents' Day 2016, Rubenstein presented a gift of $18.5 million to the National Park Foundation to expand educational resources, foster public access, and repair and restore the Lincoln Memorial on the National Mall in Washington, D.C.
 The Park Service plans to create 15,000 square feet of visitor space in the undercroft of the memorial.
 This gift, presented during National Park Service's centennial year, was Rubenstein's fourth gift to benefit US national parks.
-On December 2, 2016, Rubenstein, in conjunction with the National Park Foundation, agreed to cover the cost of elevator upgrades to the Washington Monument.
-The monument reopened on September 19, 2019.